Sunset at the Phoenix Airport

 Waiting in immigration in Finland

-20 min before the flight
+20 minutes before the flight

 “We do have a negative COVID test.
 We took one as soon as we landed and it came back negative,” I said.

-He came back and said it was not the right kind of COVID test.
+Upon his return, he informed us it was not the right kind of COVID test.
 He said that Japan Airlines would put us up in a hotel for the night and book another set of tickets for us.
 We continued to wait.

 Our first full meal in Helsinki

 Chicken and Potatoes for Trin, Salmon and rice for Bonnie.
-Our first full meal 30 hours after landing
+Our first full meal 30 hours after landing.

 30 hours after landing

-At 8:30 PM officers arrived.
+At 8:30 PM, officers arrived.
 They informed us that tickets to JFK (New York) via Tokyo had been purchased for us for the evening of the 22nd, two days away.
 They then escorted us to the hotel where we could stay till then, also paid by Japan Airlines in accordance with Finnish law.

 They paused at a small grocery store just outside the arrivals gate so we could buy some food.
 They did not know if any food would be available at the hotel for us.
 We bought a sandwich and a small yogurt for the night.